-This is the continuing chaotic saga of the animals antics that abounded this summer.
+This is the continuing chaotic saga of our animal antics that abounded this summer.
 Please do read Part 1 first, if you haven’t.
 Then follow the link at the end back to here.

-The first time Gigi came in for food before dark, we ran out and down the road to a vantage point in our neighbours field, overlooking the lane and our neighbours drive.
+The first time Gigi came in for food before dark, we ran out and down the road to a vantage point in an opposite field, overlooking the lane and the neighbours drive.
 If Gigi was under the pool house or under the neighbours shed she would not come by and it would confirm she was somewhere in one of the properties.
 If she wasn’t on either property, she had to come by us and we would see where she went.
 Poised in anticipation, we waited.

 Then we gave up and I went back to the house to see if she was still there.
-She was, and still eating, anything she could find.
-As she left I followed her, and she led me to the pool house, where she started talking to me.
+She was, and still eating.
+Anything she could find.
+Finally done, she left.
+And I followed her.
+She led me to the pool house, where she started talking to me.
 I figured, ah ha!
 Then she went over the wall into the neighbours garden.
 I quickly texted Pumpjack (who was still lying in the field) where she was and to keep an eye out.
-We waited.

 The next opportunity we were a little more organised and ready.
-I stayed with Gigi whilst she ate, texting Pumpjack when she left, this time via the lane.
+I stayed with Gigi whilst she ate, texting Pumpjack when she left.
+This time she went via the lane.
 He was lying in the same field in readiness.
-She went by and on down the lane, and under the cover of the descending dusk disappeared when she reached the Mairie (the Mayors office), about 200 meters from our neighbours property.
+She sauntered by him and on down the lane.
+And, under the cover of the descending dusk, she disappeared when she reached the Mairie (the Mayors office).
+It’s about 200 meters beyond our neighbours property.
 Well, at least we knew now she wasn’t on either of our properties.

-What followed over the next few weeks were lots of searches around the Mairie, under hedges, down culverts, and any where else we thought she could have hidden her brood.
-We even tried to convince Chewie (our dachshund) he was really a bloodhound and garner his aid, but to no avail.
+What followed over the next few weeks were lots of searches around the Mairie.
+We looked under hedges, down culverts, and any where else we thought she could have hidden her brood.
+We even tried to convince Chewie (our dachshund) he was really a bloodhound and garner his aid.
+All to no avail.
 We followed, we cajoled, we spied, we even tried reasoning with her, but we never managed to find them.

-With the death of the rabbits our attention focused one hundred percent on Gigi and a last ditch effort to find her kittens as they were now 4 weeks old.
+With the death of the rabbits our attention focused one hundred percent on Gigi.
+We made a last ditch effort to find her kittens, as it had now been 4 weeks since their birth.
 We were concerned with them becoming feral (or sauvage as they say here in France).

-We lifted and moved the boards one by one and slowly discovered kitten after kitten.
-Gigi was tranquility itself now that we had found them and simply sat and watched our antics as we tried to herd and collect up her children and put them in a travel carrier.
+We lifted and moved the boards, one by one, and slowly discovered kitten after kitten.
+Gigi was tranquillity itself now that we had found them.
+She simply sat and watched our antics as we tried to herd and collect up her children and put them in a travel carrier.
 There were 6… and then we heard a faint mew amongst some brambles and found number 7!
 At this point, Gigi gave the all clear and we put her in with the kittens and drove them back to the cottage.

 Our concerns on how they would react to being inside and handled by humans were very quickly allayed.
 After an hour, their curiosity got the better of them and they were quickly exploring their new home.
 They took to being petted and handled like ducks to water with lots of purring.
 We figured, probably as there were so many, they were starved for a bit of attention and extra loving.

-It has been a logistical scramble to determine who could or should be where in our 2 floor cottage.
-We settled on Gigi and kittens upstairs, Chewie and Lapsong downstairs and luckily Maggie decided to hang out with the ducks for the time being.
+It was a logistical scramble to determine who could or should be where in our 2 room / 2 floor cottage.
+We settled on Gigi and kittens upstairs.
+Chewie and Lapsong stayed downstairs.
+And, luckily, Maggie decided to hang out with the ducks for the time being.
 It wasn’t long though before they started muddling things up, with Chewie joining the kittens upstairs in rapt fascination.
-And although he plays (quite rough) with Lapsong he obviously realised that these little creatures were too small to play with, so he simply sat and watched them, even allowing them to play with his tail now and then.
+And although he plays (quite rough) with Lapsong he obviously realised that these little creatures were too small to play with.
+So he simply sat and watched them.
+He even allowed them to play with his tail now and then.
 It wasn’t long before the kittens were exploring downstairs, much to Lapsongs’ consternation.
 With a shrug we gave up and simply tried to make sure each animal was happy, fed and getting the attention they wanted.

 She would often run off in an aimless direction, chattering away.
 The other ducks often had to follow, with little choice.
 Maggie tried her best to keep her flock together.

 Not long after we found the kittens and brought them home, Maggie decided she had had enough of being a duck.
 You could practically see her thinking, been there, done that, bored now.
 It was time to be a human again.
 She once again made it known that she wanted to be back in with her human family (and other animals).